 On October 1, 2015, the PAMS monitoring rule (40 CFR Part 58, Appendix D, Section 5) was revised in conjunction with the strengthening of the ozone NAAQS.
-States have until June 1, 2019 to meet these new requirements.
-MDE's plan to implement the new requirements is presented in Section 4.8.1 of this document.
-In the meantime, states with existing PAMS sites like Maryland are obliged to continue operation under the pre-existing requirements.
+States have until June 1, 2021 to meet these new requirements.
+MDE's PAMS Quality Assurance Project Plan was approved by the EPA on February 3, 2021.